 A Note from Our Team: When the Covid19 pandemic began, we knew it would mean big changes for EPH.
 A small press barely having launched, the unique challenges of the pandemic forced us to adapt and rethink what it meant to create resources to support communities.
 We understand how important it is to support families during this time and to make information accessible, even to the youngest minds.
 We wanted to spark age appropriate conversations about the pandemic through an engaging medium that would help children understand, adapt to, and cope with Covid19 developments.
 By working with a team of experts across various medical, artistic, and scientific fields, we hoped to help combat the spread of misinformation.
-In the spirit of interdisciplinary collaboration, we have worked with architects, physical therapists, public health experts, and medical students (to name a few) to create timely and effective narratives.
+In the spirit of interdisciplinary collaboration, we have worked with architects, chemist, poets, physical therapists, public health experts, and medical students (to name a few) to create timely and effective narratives.

 From the imaginations of public health specialist Sarah Legare and animator Frank Pichel comes Quarantine Cat, a quirky kitten coping with change in the face of a pandemic.
 With bold colors and a retro flair, this rhyming resource is perfect for children ages 4-8.
 Alongside Quarantine Cat, kids will learn to identify preventive health measures, engage in safe practices, and exercise emotional awareness during a trying and uncertain time.

 Join young Sarah, the daughter of healthcare workers, as she embarks on an adventure from home with her friend, Plant Pru.
 Together, they learn how to protect themselves from a dangerous army of germs.
 We Did it Together is a vibrant children’s book that weaves a story of hope during the uncertainty of a global pandemic.
 Sarah’s story is the first book from architect & illustrator Kamala Nair.

-This title is available in print on Amazon.
-The eBook is will be available soon on Kindle.
+This title is available in print and as an eBook on Amazon.